Home > docs > plugins v2 > Git and GitHub Task

 The authors of specific projects on the Concord server can then specify the remaining parameters:

-: required, the GitHub
+accessToken: required, the GitHub

-: required, the name of the GitHub organization or user in which the git
+access token.org: required, the name of the GitHub organization or user in which the git

-: required, the name of the git repository.The github
+repository is located.repo: required, the name of the git repository.The github task is called with standard

 runtime-v2 task call syntax.
 The example

-below includes a locally defined apiUrl
+below includes a locally defined apiUrl:

 flows: